 In addition, patients usually should have a chest x-ray to look for free air under the diaphragm (indicating perforation of a hollow viscus) and an elevated hemidiaphragm (suggesting diaphragmatic rupture).
 Pelvis x-ray is done in patients with pelvic tenderness or significant deceleration and an unreliable clinical examination.

 Laboratory testing is secondary.
-Urinalysis to detect hematuria (gross or microscopic) is helpful, and for patients with apparently serious injuries, CBC is valuable to establish baseline Hct.
+Urinalysis to detect hematuria (gross or microscopic) is helpful, and for patients with apparently serious injuries, a complete blood count (CBC) is valuable to establish baseline hematocrit (Hct).
 Pancreatic and liver enzyme levels are not sufficiently sensitive or specific for significant organ injury to be recommended.
-The blood bank should do a type and screen (see Compatible RBC types.) in case blood transfusions are necessary; type and cross-match is done if transfusion is very likely.
+The blood bank should do a type and screen Pretransfusion Testing There has been a gradual decrease in overall transfusion due to patient blood management programs.
+The latest information shows the total components transfused in 2019 was about 15 million ... read more in case blood transfusions are possible; type and cross-match Pretransfusion Testing There has been a gradual decrease in overall transfusion due to patient blood management programs.
+The latest information shows the total components transfused in 2019 was about 15 million ... read more is done if transfusion is very likely.
 Serum lactate level or base deficit calculation (from arterial blood gas testing) may help identify occult shock.

 The method chosen to detect intra-abdominal injury varies by mechanism of injury and the clinical examination.